 Notes

-Without the fruit: use a sieve to drain the liquid and pass it to a sealed jar or bottle.
+Without fruit: use a sieve to drain the liquid and pass it to a sealed jar or bottle.
 Refrigerate the sweet wine but discard the fruit (or eat it).
 This is my first recommendation if storing it for a few days.
 Fruit ferments quickly, and there's a good chance the sangria was left outside or at room temperature before you store leftovers.
 So the fruit will already be heavily macerated.

-With fruit: if you store it with fruit because you'll be drinking it again soon, smell and taste it before serving to ensure it's not fermented. - How long should sangria soak?
+With fruit: if you store it with fruit because you'll be drinking it again soon, smell and taste it before serving to ensure it's not fermented.
+How long should sangria soak?
 Though sangría is made up to 12 hours before serving, you can serve it almost immediately.
 It won't have the fruity flavor it acquires after hours of fruit slices macerating, but it'll still be a great wine drink.
 Find your own sweet and fruity spot.
 You shouldn't stop from making it because you don't have hours to let it stand.